MetaRocq/rocq-verified-extraction/README.md

 In particular, Coq programs extracted like this can interact with other OCaml programs and with Coq programs extracted using the existing extraction.

 The implementation of extraction is fully functional and supports primitive integers and floats, but no cofixpoints yet.
-Verification is work in progress.
+Verification of the more advanced features like Extract Inductive is work in progress.
+The article ["Verified Extraction from Coq to OCaml"](https://dl.acm.org/doi/10.1145/3656379) published and awarded at PLDI'24 describes this development.

 ## Installation